charliecalvert/CloudNotes/Assignments/NodeExpressMongo01.md

 them in an array  from the
 database and send them to the client.
 - Create an HTML interface that will display any one record from the array of records to the user.
+This is not a Cordova assignment.
+You can do your work with HTML, CSS and JavaScript.

 Passing a parameter from the client (the web broswer) to the server is a bit tricky.
 As a result, in this assignment, I just want you to